Jade-Fountain/SpookyOLD/README.md

 1. Install the relevant plugin dependencies for your planned use as described above.
 2. Download and extract the latest release of [Spooky](https://github.com/JakeFountain/Spooky/releases/latest).
 3. Open UnrealFusion.uproject in the same version of UE4 Editor that you are using for your project.
 It will prompt you to build - accept and wait for it to build.
-> Once the project is open, you should be able to try Content/Spooky/Maps/SpookySoccer.umap (requires Kinect v2 and VR dependencies installed).
+> The project should open to Content/Spooky/Maps/SpookySoccer.umap (requires Kinect v2 and VR dependencies installed).
+> Ensure SteamVR or Oculus clients are running and the Kinect v2 is connected, then click the dropdown next to the play button and select VR preview.
-> For the VRGraveyard (e.g. in SpookySoccer), face the Kinect v2 and hold the VR controllers in the correct hands.
+> Face the Kinect v2 and hold the VR controllers in the correct hands (check thumb polarity).
 > Walk and move your hands to allow spooky to gather data.
 > After a short time your body will appear, and you can kick the soccer ball.
 > Spawn more balls by clicking the touchpad or thumbstick.
+> Spooky saves the latest config in \<ProjectName\>/Saved/System1_System2.spky by default, in a human readable format.
+> This location can be changed in the VRGraveyard blueprint at the SpookyFusionPlant->SetSaveDirectory() function call.
+> Spooky will automatically detect changes in the position of the Kinect v2 or in the VR tracking space and recalibration will occur after about a minute.
 4. To use with your own project:
     * Copy Plugins/Spooky to either your \<ProjectName\>/Plugins folder or Engine/Plugins folder.
 Go to the Plugins settings and enable Spooky.
 Restart the editor when prompted.
     * Merge the Content folder with your \<ProjectName\>/Content folder